Smoothness and singularities of the perfect form and the second Voronoi compactification of ${\mathcal A}_g$: Introduction

 Knowledge of the singularities of a toroidal compactification $\tor$ and its level covers is obviously of geometric interest.
-One example where this is used is the work by Grushevsky, Tommasi and the second author \cite{GHT} on stable cohomology of $\Perf$.
+One reason is that singularities are crucial for the understanding of the birational geometry of these varieties, the other is that they are also important in order to understand topological properties.
+One example for the latter is the work by Grushevsky, Tommasi and the second author \cite{GHT} on stable cohomology of $\Perf$.
 The relevance of ${\mathcal A}_{g,\operatorname{smooth}}^{\operatorname {Perf}}$ (and also ${\mathcal A}_{g,\operatorname{simp}}^{\operatorname {Perf}}$) in this context is that Poincar\'e duality holds here.
 For $g\leq 3$ the first and second Voronoi decomposition as well as the central cone decomposition all coincide and all cones are basic.
 Hence the stacks are smooth in genus $\leq 3$.
 This changes in genus $4$.
 All cones in the second Voronoi decomposition are still basic, but this is no longer the case in the first Voronoi or perfect cone decomposition, which in genus $4$ coincides with the central cone decomposition.
 Here, there is one non-basic cone, namely the perfect cone of the root lattice $\mathsf{D}_4$, which has dimension $10$ and $12$ rays, hence is neither basic nor simplicial.
 This defines the unique singular point in the $10$-dimensional stack ${\mathcal A}_4^{\operatorname{Perf}}$.
 This also means that for $g\geq 4$ the stack $\Perf$ will always be singular in codimension $10$ (or less).
 There is no a priori reason that the codimension of the singular locus of $\Perf$ could not be less than $10$ for $g > 4$.
 Our aim is to show that this is not the case.
 We shall also classify the non-simplicial locus in codimension~$10$ -- as it turns out, it all comes from the root lattice $\mathsf{D}_4$.

+From the point of view of tessellations of the rational closure of the cone of positive-definite real quadratic forms our results show the following: with respect to the the properties basic or simplicial the perfect cone decomposition is much more uniform up to dimension $9$ than one might hope for in view of the explosion of arithmetically inequivalent perfect forms from dimension $6$ onwards.
+The only exception to this in dimension $10$ is given by the cone of the root lattice $\mathsf{D}_4$, which emphasizes once more the extraordinary importance of this root lattice.

-\begin{theorem} (i) Every cone of dimension at most $9$ in the perfect cone decomposition is basic.
-In particular the stack $\Perf$ is smooth for $g \leq 3$ and the codimension of both the singular and the non-simplicial substack of $\Perf$ is $10$ if $g \geq 4$.
+\begin{theorem} (i) Every cone of dimension at most $9$ in the perfect cone decomposition is basic, so the integral generators can be completed to a $\ZZ$-basis of $\Sym^2(\ZZ^g)$.